nsaif86/An-Adaptive-Routing-Framework-for-Efficient-Power-Consumption-in-Software-Defined-Datacenter-Network/README.md

 ####  Ryu controller

 > We use [POX](https://github.com/noxrepo/pox) to deploy our management and monitoring SDN application.
-POX can work in any OS Environment that support python 2.
+POX can work in any OS Environment that support python 2 or 3.
 You can install pox as following:
 ```
 git clone http://github.com/noxrepo/pox
 ```